Dhanurveda: Agni Purana

 A more detailed discussion of archery technique follows.

 The section concludes by listing the names of actions or “deeds” possible with various weapons, including 32 positions to be taken with sword and shield (khaḍgacarmavidhau); 11 techniques for using a rope in fighting, 5 “acts in the rope operation,” lists of “deeds” pertaining to the chakram (war-quoit), the spear, the tomara (iron club), the gada (mace), the axe, the hammer, the bhindipāla or laguda, the vajra, the dagger, the slingshot, and a bludgeon or cudgel.
 A short passage near the end addresses larger concerns of warfare and explains the various uses of war elephants and men.
 The text concludes with a description of how to appropriately send the well-trained fighter off to war.

 Extant texts

 The extant Dhanurvedic text is relatively late, found in the Agni Purana (chapters 249–252) which is no earlier than eighth century.
 It is an edited version of earlier manuals, containing techniques and instructions for kings preparing for war and training his soldiers.
 It includes the 5 training divisions — warriors on chariots, elephants, cavalry, infantry, and wrestlers; and five types of weapons — projected with machines (arrows and missiles), thrown by hand (spear), cast by hands and retained (noose), permanently held in hands (sword), and the hands themselves.
 The text states that Brahmins and Kshatriyas are permitted to teach martial arts and other castes can be soldiers.

 Another extant Dhanurveda-Samhita dates to the mid-14th century, by Brhat Sarngadhara Paddhati (ed.
 1888).

-The Ausanasa Dhanurveda Sankalanam dates to the late 16th century, compiled under the patronage of Akbar.
+The Ausanasa Dhanurveda Sankalanam dates to the late 16th century.
 A 17th-century Dhanurveda-samhita is attributed to Vasistha.